infews/infews.github.io/source/articles/2023-10-05-balanced-and-empowered.html.md

 Track One was developing all of the continuous integration pipelines and tooling that tested and packaged the PKS product.
 This was a _very_ complex system of nearly 500 [Concourse][cci] pipelines, running on 4 (eventually 5) cloud infrastructures, for 4 versions of the product, and between 3-8 different scenarios.
 These ran on every pull request that came from the PKS development teams.

-Track Two _operating_ all of those pipelines - updating pipelines as business needs changed, triaging failing builds, fixing any infrastructure causes, and notifying the dev teams when it was a legitimate product failure.
+Track Two was _operating_ all of those pipelines - updating pipelines as business needs changed, triaging failing builds, fixing any infrastructure causes, and notifying the dev teams when it was a legitimate product failure.

 This was hard.